jamescastro98/c4me/README.md

 For the backend, simply run via node app.js

 Setting up the database after installing MySQL is slightly more involved due to the security features of MySQL.
 However, once a
-MySQL username is set up, you can create the database through the console or MySQL workbench with the lines [https://github.com/jamescastro98/c4me/blob/master/sqlstatements.txt] (here.)
-Please note that your credentials must be written into the config.json file [https://github.com/jamescastro98/c4me/blob/master/backend/config.json] (here).
+MySQL username is set up, you can create the database through the console or MySQL workbench with the lines [here] (https://github.com/jamescastro98/c4me/blob/master/sqlstatements.txt) Please note that your credentials must be written into the config.json file [here] (https://github.com/jamescastro98/c4me/blob/master/backend/config.json).

 ### Screenshots
 ![alt text](img/login.png "Login Page")